 $100 is due upon accepting an offer for a trip.
 This deposit is NON-REFUNDABLE.

-Once all Participants have been selected for their trip, each member must deposit 50% of the estimated flight cost.
-ABE will research the best flight option and determine the estimated cost, at that time the participants will be notified of the deposit amount.
+Once all Participants have been selected for their trip, each member must make a $200 flight deposit.
 This flight deposit is NON-REFUNDABLE.
 Once each participant pays their deposit, ABE will purchase flights.

 - Final payment:

 All payments must be made by the final payment dates, or you will not be allowed to participate in your trip and no refund will be issued to you.
 Check due dates.